Gilmok/U4Rando/README.md

 Download all the files and put them into the same directory.
 If you have a .cfg file from older versions delete it.
 This requires Java 1.6 or later and the Ultima 4 NES Rom.
 See the FAQ for usage.

+New in ver 1.6
+  - You can now include the Altar Keys and the item recieved for turning in the scale in item randomization.
+  - You can now turn off step cooldowns for meditation and turning in the scale.
+  - You can now take your entire party into the Abyss.
+  - You can now "curse" encounter rooms, dungeon floors, or entire dungeons (see FAQ for details).
+  - The starting location softlock bug should be fixed now.
+  - The View spell is now more robust in its ability to find items you have not yet collected.

 New in ver 1.51 (bugfix edition):
   - The game no longer resets if you say "no" to a stone guard, useful runes no longer bugs the game out if you set random virtues, randomizing encounter rooms will actually produce a ROM, the View spell will properly tell you how many stones are in each dungeon if dungeons are not randomized, the View spell will simply tell you how many stone rooms are in a dungeon if stone locations are randomized, and the 2 villagers at the top of Vesper don't reset the game